njw0709/stitch/paper/paper.md

 ![Base (survey/interview) dataset selection and configuration page.](figures/gui_screen_1.png){ #fig:gui_1 width=50% }

-Here, user begins by browsing and selecting the base (survey/interview) dataset file (\autoref{fig:gui_1}).
+Here, the user begins by browsing and selecting the base (survey/interview) dataset file (\autoref{fig:gui_1}).
 The file must be in a supported format (e.g., .dta, .csv, .parquet, .feather, .xlsx, .xls).
-STITCH-GUI then reads in the column information of the selected dataset to provide options for the dropdown menus below.
-User must specify: (1) date, or reference time column, (2) participant ID column, and (3) location identifier column.
-Location identifier column will be overridden if residential history dataset is provided in the next screen.
+STITCH-GUI then reads the column information from the selected dataset to populate the dropdown menu options below.
+The user must specify: (1) the date (or reference time) column, (2) the participant ID column, and (3) the location identifier column.
+The location identifier column will be overridden if a residential history dataset is provided in the next screen.

 2. **Residential history dataset selection (Optional)**

 ![Residential history dataset selection and configuration page.
 (Optional)](figures/gui_screen_2.png){ #fig:gui_2 width=50% }

 If the user has a dataset containing residential history information, they can select it here (\autoref{fig:gui_2}).
 The dataset must be in a supported format (e.g., .dta, .csv, .parquet, .feather, .xlsx, .xls).
-STITCH-GUI then reads in the selected dataset to provide options for the dropdown menus below.
-User must specify: (1) participant ID column, (2) moved indicator column, (3) year column, and (4) month column.
+STITCH-GUI then reads the selected dataset to populate the dropdown menu options below.
+The user must specify: (1) the participant ID column, (2) the moved indicator column, (3) the year column, and (4) the month column.
 If month information is missing, STITCH assumes the move (or study entry) occurred in January of that year.

 3. **Contextual data directory selection**

 ![Contextual data directory selection page](figures/gui_screen_3.png){ #fig:gui_3 width=50% }

-User must specify the directory where contextual data are stored in the local environment (\autoref{fig:gui_3}).
+The user must specify the directory where contextual data are stored in the local environment (\autoref{fig:gui_3}).
 These data must be organized in yearly files that follow a consistent naming scheme.
-If the directory contains multiple files, user must specify the file name filter to select the relevant files.
-For example, if a directory contains files like "heat_2010.csv", "heat_2011.csv", etc., as well as "pm25_2010.csv", "pm25_2011.csv", etc., user can use "heat" as file name filter to only select the heat files.
+If the directory contains multiple files, the user must specify a file name filter to select the relevant files.
+For example, if a directory contains files like "heat_2010.csv", "heat_2011.csv", etc., as well as "pm25_2010.csv", "pm25_2011.csv", etc., the user can use "heat" as the file name filter to only select the heat files.
 STITCH uses the file name to determine the year of the contextual data.
 Therefore, the file name must contain a 4-digit year.
 If the file name does not contain a 4-digit year, STITCH will not be able to determine the year of the contextual data.

 Once a directory and file name filter are specified, STITCH-GUI displays a preview of one of the files in the directory.
-User can then select the columns to be used as (1) temporal information (e.g., date), (2) location identifier (e.g., census tract FIPS code).
+The user can then select the columns to be used for (1) temporal information (e.g., date) and (2) location identifier (e.g., census tract FIPS code).

-A file can contain multiple columns of contextual data (e.g. raw temperature, heat index, etc.).
-In this case, STITCH allows user to add one or more columns to the contextual data columns list.
+A file can contain multiple columns of contextual data (e.g., raw temperature, heat index, etc.).
+In this case, STITCH allows the user to add one or more columns to the contextual data columns list.
 All of the indicated columns will appear in the final merged dataset.

 4. **Pipeline configuration**

 ![Pipeline configuration page](figures/gui_screen_4.png){ #fig:gui_4 width=50% }

-Once all data sources are selected and configured, user specifies the number of lags to compute (\autoref{fig:gui_4}).
+Once all data sources are selected and configured, the user specifies the number of lags to compute (\autoref{fig:gui_4}).
 Currently, only daily lags are supported (i.e., 0-day prior, 1-day prior, 2-day prior, etc.).
-User can also choose to include the computed lag date columns and location columns in the final merged dataset.
-If the option is not selected, the computed lag date columns and location columns will be dropped and not appear in the final merged dataset.
+The user can also choose to include the computed lag date columns and location columns in the final merged dataset.
+If this option is not selected, the computed lag date columns and location columns will be dropped and will not appear in the final merged dataset.

-For merges with many lags (e.g., 365 days), STITCH allows user to process merges in parallel.
+For merges with many lags (e.g., 365 days), STITCH allows the user to process merges in parallel.
 While this makes processing faster, it also requires more memory.
 STITCH automatically computes the maximum number of workers to use based on the available memory.

-Finally, user must specify the output directory and filename.
+Finally, the user must specify the output directory and filename.
 STITCH saves both temporary files and the final merged dataset to the specified output directory.

 5. **Execution**

 ![Execution page](figures/gui_screen_5.png){ #fig:gui_5 width=50% }

-Once all configuration is complete, user can click the "Run Pipeline" button to start the merging process (\autoref{fig:gui_5}).
+Once all configuration is complete, the user can click the "Run Pipeline" button to start the merging process (\autoref{fig:gui_5}).
 STITCH-GUI displays a real-time log window to monitor the progress of the merging process.

 STITCH can also be run from the command line using the `stitch-cli.py` script.
 The script takes the same arguments as the GUI, but without the graphical interface.
 This allows users to configure and run the pipeline programmatically, which can be useful when running STITCH to merge multiple datasets in a batch.